eyedeekay/si-i2p-plugin/README.md

 to "*prove*" that it the same person exactly(certainly not in a cryptographic sense), just that it's likely to be the same person.
 I can't do anything about a small anonymity set.
-That said, the tunnels created by this proxy are inherently short-lived and soon, will tear themselves after an inactivity timeout, requiring an attacker to request resources over and over to keep a tunnel alive long-term to be useful for tracking.
+That said, the tunnels created by this proxy are inherently short-lived and tear themselves down after an inactivity timeout, requiring an attacker to request resources over and over to keep a tunnel alive long-term to be useful for tracking.
 By the way, as far as I know, using this will drastically reduce your anonymity set unless it's widely adopted.
 TESTING ONLY.

 I am now fairly certain that it can't be forced to retrieve URL's outside the i2p network in properly configured browsers under normal circumstances.
 Remember